Study programme

 The methods component develops explanatory models, measurement models and methods for the analysis of complex data structures.
 You learn how to apply statistical models for multi-actor, multi-level and multi-event datasets, which reflect the rich structure of the social contexts of individuals.

-(c) Master's thesis
+(c) Integration: the Master's thesis

 The Master's thesis project offers ample opportunity to apply the acquired theory building and research methods skills with the aim of completing a publishable article for a scientific journal.